Placement is a term widely used to describe selecting a housing facility and transitioning there.

 We not only arrange facility tours and negotiate on behalf of the family, but we can help with travel arrangements including medically appropriate transportation to/from airports and provide traveling caregivers as needed.
 We also offer transition care services as needed to ease such critical transitions, especially when memory impairments are an issue.

-Especially among the chronologically gifted, a person often relate strongly to ethnic or cultural roots.
+Especially among the chronologically gifted, a person often relates strongly to ethnic or cultural roots.
 This is even more true when English is not his or her native language.
 We strive to find the best overall placement for every one of our clients, and that includes recognizing the need to be among others with common backgrounds or experiences, or can communicate in a shared native language.

 Have a Question?